Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 For the stress test Miles is the leader and Henry is supporting.

-The bar staff start off making some mistakes and moving slow making one drink at a time.
+The bar staff start off making some mistakes.

 It took up to 15 mins for the first drinks to arrive.